Living with anal cancer

 Diet after anal cancer treatment

 You might need to change what you eat after treatment for anal cancer.
-Your digestion may need time to settle down after anal cancer treatment.
+Your digestion may need time to settle down.
+And you may not be able to eat all the foods you could before.

 Anal cancer resources and support organisations

 There are organisations and support groups to help you cope with anal cancer and its treatment.
-You can also find out about suppliers of stoma products.
+You can also find information on stoma product suppliers.

 Last reviewed: